Welcome to UNT on the Square

 Click HERE to subscribe to our monthly eNewsletter!

-Kiki Smith named IAA Artist in Residence for 2013-14
+Kiki Smith concludes IAA Artist in Residence for 2013-14

-Internationally renowned sculptor and printmaker Kiki Smith, who received a Department of State Medal of the Arts Award in 2012, is the Institute for the Advancement of the Arts 2013-14 Artist in Residence.
+Internationally renowned sculptor and printmaker Kiki Smith, who received a Department of State Medal of the Arts Award in 2012, served as the Institute for the Advancement of the Arts 2013-14 Artist in Residence.

 Smith visited UNT in the spring of 2013, when she was the chosen speaker for the annual Patsy R. and Raymond D. Nasher Lecture Series in Contemporary Sculpture and Criticism.
 In his introduction of Smith, College of Visual Arts and Design Dean Robert Milnes said, “Kiki Smith creates some of the most empathetic, intimate, imagistic and figurative works of our era.
 Her work is deeply spiritual and at the same time politically charged, addressing philosophical, social and spiritual aspects of human nature through prints, drawings, sculpture and installations.”

-While at UNT, she will work with students, visiting classes to talk about her work.
-Throughout her residency, she will be producing prints and will present the exhibition “Transformations” Jan.
+While at UNT, she worked with students, visited classes to talk about her work.
+Throughout her residency, she produced prints and presented the exhibition “Transformations” Jan.
 29-Feb.
 27 at UNT on the Square.

 Said Smith.
 “I plan to use it [the residency] as an experimental time for learning ways new to me to create large landscape prints celebrating the Texas wildflowers.”